djbpitt/plot/bezier/README.md

 We then make three modifications to Berkers’s method, taken from Embry’s video tutorial:

 1. Berkers uses the `C` command to create a sequence of cubic Bézier curves from the first knot to the last.
 Because the first and last curves on the spline have only a single control point, Embry uses the `Q` command to create them as quadratic Bézier curves, using cubic curves for all of the other spline segments.
 1. Berkers sets the lengths of the anchors arbitrarily at 20% of the length of the imaginary joining line, so that both anchors coming out of a single knot are the same length.
-Embry sets them at different lengths in a way that provides a smoother curve.
+Embry sets them at different lengths in a way that yields a smoother curve.
 2. Embry uses a *scaling factor* to control the curviness of the spline; we incorporate this as an user-supplied parameter.

 Berkers’s visualizations are created in PHP and Embry’s in JavaScript.
 The implementation below is in XSLT 3.0.